liferay/liferay-docs/develop/commerce/articles/03-handling-purchases-and-pricing/20-Checkout/20-commerce-checkout-step.markdown

 3. Create a new component implementing `CommerceCheckoutStep`.

-4. Provide a `.jsp` file for your component to render.
+4. Provide a JSP for your component to render.

 First, add dependencies to `build.gradle`.
 The build script should look like
 this: